Plate of smoked meats.

 • Recommended

 This stylish South Melbourne eatery offers a “Feast and Flow” package, a two-hour bottomless brunch sitting including a sumptuous buffet of sweets, savouries, and made-to-order hot dishes, with rivers of unlimited house and prosecco wine, beer, non-alcoholic options and cocktails.
 A little fancier than what you’d get at other all-you-can-eat restaurants, Half Acre’s experience resembles that of an elevated hotel buffet in New York or Paris.
 You’ll find wood-fired veggies, coal-roasted meats and even a build-your-own pavlova section.
-Two-hour sessions are available on Saturday from 10.30am-5.30pm and Sunday from 11am-6pm.
+Two-hour sessions are available on Saturday and Sunday.
 It’s $69 per person for just "The Feast" (if you’re happy to go alcohol-free) and $98 per person for the full "Feast and Flow" experience with drinks included.

 Advertising